Petzl Verso Review

 Our Analysis and Test Results

-It is hard to differentiate between the catch of the Verso and the Black Diamond ATC XP.
-Both provide good braking strength in their higher friction modes for catching lead falls.
+It is hard to differentiate between the catch of the Verso and other tube-style devices because they are so similar.
+All provide good braking strength in their higher friction modes for catching lead falls.
 When locking off a resting climber, however, we noticed the two teeth on the Verso two is less than the three teeth on devices made by Black Diamond, which produced greater friction, saving our grip strength for climbing instead of belaying.
 This cost the Verso a point in this category.

 Lowering and rappelling is very similar with all the classic tube devices.
 Each is capable of rappelling double strands and locking off when you need to do some untangling.
 We tried to test them with lots of different ropes to identify subtler differences.
 Ultimately, we found the Verso (and Reverso) provided slightly more friction than the Black Diamond competition.
 This might demonstrate why the Petzl devices are approved down to 7.5 mm instead of BD's 7.7 mm limit.

 Like catch and lowering, feeding slack was also nearly identical between the tube devices.
 Devices of this style are the simplest and our favorite for feeding slack to a leader because they let us do so with the least possible hand movements.
-We did notice a tiny bit more jerkiness pulling rope through the Verso than the ATC XP, but both devices were two of our favorites.
+We did notice a tiny bit more jerkiness pulling rope through the Verso, but this had little bearing on overall performance.

 Auto-block (resistance belaying a second)

 The Verso is not designed to be used to belay a follower directly off an anchor.
-In a multi-pitch situation, you can use it to belay directly off your harness or redirected through the anchor.
-We examine eight devices capable of auto-block mode in our review, and we recommend that you choose one of those instead if you intend to do much multi-pitching, as this feature is very nice in those situations.
+In a multi-pitch situation, you can use it to belay directly off your harness redirected through the anchor.
+We examine nine devices capable of auto-block mode in our review, and we recommend that you choose one of those instead if you intend to do much multi-pitching, as this feature is very nice in those situations.

-At $21.95, the Petzl Verso isn't the cheapest belay device on the market but it is the cheapest we chose to include in this review.
-Like the identically priced Black Diamond ATC XP, it's frequently on sale so look around if you're on a tight budget.
+The Petzl Verso isn't the cheapest belay device on the market but it is one of the cheapest in this review.
+It's frequently on sale so look around if you're on a tight budget.

 Overall the Petzl Verso fulfills its role as a basic tube-style belay device.
 These designs are great for new or experienced climbers that appreciate simplicity and a good deal.
-When compared with its direct competition in this class though, the Black Diamond ATC XP, we noticed a few small drawbacks in lock-off strength and durability.
+When compared with its direct competition in this class though, we noticed a few small drawbacks in lock-off strength and durability.
 Nevertheless, the Verso is a capable belay device and well worth your consideration.